robertroessler/rmj/README.md

 As mentioned above, a "header-only library" is supplied, consisting of the local file "rmj.h" in conjunction with the imported file "variant.hpp".

+At least as of the end of 2024, there were still some non-conforming "C\+\+20" compilers which don't actually fully implement the C\+\+17 library function std\:\:from_chars... while there are some fairly heavy-weight workarounds that re-implement the float support from std::from_chars, it was decided to *not* commit any of these to this repo - if you are really stuck with an older "almost C\+\+20" compiler, feel free to open an issue on the subject.

+Also, again depending on the exact version and what is supported in your "C\+\+20" compiler, there is a slight chance of an issue with the declaration of the "format" method in the formatter for **js_val** params... a workaround is detailed in https://github.com/llvm/llvm-project/issues/66466), which basically replaces the std\:\:format_context param with a new template param, *e.g.*, FormatContext.

 While the rmj.h header does implement the basic parsing and serializing described above - plus some helper functions to make C++ use a little friendlier, the real